bessarabov/curry/README.md

    endpoints that just return data ('get', 'get_all', 'get_object', 'version').
 This is backwards-incompatible change, so the major version in SemVer should be bumped.
+ * Review all the http statuses the endpionts return (especially the situations with errors) and change in case something is not consistent
+ * Check the situation when you use 'set' endpoint and change only 'expire' paramter of the object.
+Make sure that it works as expected when this changes the status of the object to 'unknown'
+ * Make sure that the system works in the situation when somebody specifies very big value for expire (for example '10000000000000d')

 ### How can I build docker image myself?